-Ashley Marie Aidenbaum, program officer, supports the Foundation’s Economic Well-Being impact area.
+Ashley (Ash) Marie Aidenbaum leads the Foundation’s Strategic Initiatives work.
 She joined the Foundation in 2014.